-Indicate by check mark whether the registrant has submitted electronical Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the precent required to submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated file company, or an emerging growth company.
-See the definitions of "large and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant with any new or revised financial accounting standards provided pursuant olying Indicate by check mark whether the registrant has filed a report on and at internal control over financial reporting under Section 404(b) of the S accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicated included in the filing reflect the correction of an error to previously issued strant Indicate by check mark whether any of those error corrections are recompensation received by any of the registrant's executive officers during based Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 As of June 30, 2023, the last business day of the registrant's most recently voting common stock held by non-affiliates, computed by reference to Exchange, was approximately \$1.2 billion.
-As of February 13, 2024, there were 400,040,013 shares of the regist outstanding. strant's common stock, \$0.0001 par value per share, issued d and DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive proxy statement relating to its annumetring"), to be filed with the Securities and Exchange Commission (the Annual Report on Form 10-K relates, are incorporated herein by reference incorporated by reference in this Annual Report on Form 10-K, such proxy 'SEC") within 120 days after the end of the fiscal year to whice where indicated.
-Except with respect to information specific h this

-VIRGIN GALACTIC HOLDINGS, INC.

-TABLE OF CONTENTS
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \mathbb{E} No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer × Smaller reporting company ×

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b). \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗷

+As of June 30, 2024, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the voting common stock held by non-affiliates, computed by reference to the closing sales price of \$8.43 reported on The New York Stock Exchange, was approximately \$188.7 million.

+As of February 14, 2025, there were 35,528,350 shares of the registrant's common stock, \$0.0001 par value per share, issued and outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's definitive proxy statement relating to its annual meeting of stockholders to be held in 2025 (the "2025 Annual Meeting"), to be filed with the Securities and Exchange Commission (the "SEC") within 120 days after the end of the fiscal year to which this Annual Report on Form 10-K relates, are incorporated herein by reference where indicated.
+Except with respect to information specifically incorporated by reference in this Annual Report on Form 10-K, such proxy statement is not deemed to be filed as part hereof.

+Page No.